Hayk: Legend

 Moses writes that the armies of Hayk and Bel clashed near Lake Van "in a plain between very high mountains."
 King Bel was initially in the vanguard, but seeing that the outcome of the battle was uncertain, he withdrew to a hill to await the arrival of the rest of his army.
 Seeing this, Hayk slew Bel with a nearly impossible shot using his long bow, sending the king's forces into disarray.
 Hayk named the hill where Bel fell with his warriors Gerezmankʻ, meaning "tombs".
 He embalmed the corpse of Bel and ordered it to be taken to Hark‘ where it was to be buried in a high place in the view of the wives and sons of the king.
-Soon after, Hayk established the fortress or settlement (dastakert) of Haykʻ or Haykaberd at the site of the battle, which, Movses Khorenatsi says, is why the district is called Hayotsʻ Dzor ("The Valley of the Armenians") and the country of the Armenians is called Hayk‘.
+Soon after, Hayk established the fortress or settlement (dastakert) of Haykʻ or Haykaberd at the site of the battle, which, Movses Khorenatsi says, is why the district is called Hayotsʻ Dzor ("The Valley of the Armenians", to the southeast of Lake Van) and the country of the Armenians is called Hayk‘.